 Field-hunting tip

-Look in xenoliths in ignimbrite country — that is the host setting where lakargiite typically forms.
+Look in xenoliths in ignimbrite country, the host setting where lakargiite typically forms.
 If you start seeing spurrite, larnite, rondorfite in float, you are in the right ground.
 Field specimens usually show a equant grains, rare crystals habit, so train your eye for that shape before scanning the outcrop.